 19. Prioritize the user experience: easy-to-read fonts and sizes, white space, imagery, simple navigation, internal links, and content-focused instead of ad-focused.
 If you’re going to use ads, choose a design and placement that strikes a balance between optimizing CTRs and not annoying your readers.
 Sometimes it is better to forgo a monetization strategy if it is going to alienate your readership or come off as too aggressive and greedy.

-20. Buy a new theme if necessary.
+20. Buy a new blog theme if necessary.
 Don’t hesitate to pay for a premium theme if you think it has the look and features that will achieve your goals.
 Just be careful that the code is not too heavy or your load times will suffer.

 21. Don’t forget responsive design.
 Test your blog on different screen sizes, browsers, and devices to ensure it displays properly.
 This will also help you identify which pages and images are too heavy for mobile devices to load quickly.